 Chef Brian Yazzie is only 33, but he has already tangled with several titans of the culinary world.
 If getting blocked on Twitter counts, that is: Martha Stewart, Gordon Ramsey, and Southern star Sean Brock.
-Yazzie, who grew up on a Navajo Nation reservation, tried to open dialogues with each about how they sourced their Indigenous-inspired recipes—such as an Oneida corn soup, for instance.
+Yazzie, who grew up on a Navajo Nation reservation, tried to open dialogues with each about how they sourced their Indigenous-inspired recipes—such as an Oneida corn soup.
 And each time?
 Blocked.

 When we meet at Quixotic Coffee near his home, on an early February afternoon, Yazzie is wearing a black T-shirt designed by a Native artist out west, emblazoned with “Good Medicine,” a phrase of respect for nature’s sustenance.
 On his left forearm, a bright tattoo combines the ingredients he used the first time he cooked at an intertribal food summit: cranberries, cedar, sumac, sunflower seeds, black Aztec corn, Bear Island Flint corn, and a cushaw squash, grown on his home reservation.

 Not all celebrity chefs have shut him out.
-Last winter, Yazzie filmed an episode of Taste the Nation with Padma Lakshmi, a Hulu docu-series about U.S. immigrant and Indigenous cuisines (to stream June 19).
+Last winter, Yazzie filmed an episode of Taste the Nation with Padma Lakshmi, a Hulu docu-series about U.S. immigrant and Indigenous cuisines (to stream June 18).
 Lakshmi chose Yazzie, he says, for his tribal connections.
 The two met on a ranch in Arizona.
-Firing up the grill, Yazzie had antelope meat from a local hunter, plus corn and beans from a Native farm in the area.
+Firing up the grill, Yazzie cooked antelope meat from a local hunter, plus corn and beans from a Native farm in the area.

 “She wanted to know more about the cultural appropriation around it, more about the protocol,” he says of the Bravo TV host.
 “It wasn’t ego, like with a lot of celebrity chefs.”

 Six years into Yazzie’s career, Taste the Nation marks his biggest, but not first, onscreen foray.
 Last year, a camera crew followed him to his childhood home for Alter-NATIVE: Kitchen, a docu-series on Indigenous chefs.
 Twin Cities PBS brought the story to the Dream of Wild Health farm, in Hugo, Minnesota.
-There, in the summer, he mentors inner-city Native youth, showing them how to steam corn the Navajo way (for up to five hours underground, covered in husks and a blanket).
+There, in the summer, Yazzie mentors inner-city Native youth, showing them how to steam corn the Navajo way (for up to five hours underground, covered in husks and a blanket).

 Beyond speaking truth to power on Twitter, Yazzie lets followers know where to order bison hearts, how to tell dandelion greens from poison ivy.
 “Being a chef is just the tip of it,” he says.
 “Below that, I feel like I became a teacher.
-That’s not just cooking; that’s connecting with the landscape.
-Where the food comes from.”
+That’s not just cooking; that’s connecting with the landscape, where the food comes from.”

 Last year, before a powwow in South Dakota, Yazzie prepared a buffet and took questions from the local Native community.
 His gaze is steady and sincere.
 Often, he’s looking at you from under the brim of a black cap.
 He doesn’t strike you as the emotional type.
 But when an elder put his career into perspective for him, it drew a rare tear on his drive home: “You didn’t pick cooking,” she told him.
 “Cooking picked you.”